calderwoodra/blog/what_is_intelligence/README.md

 <details>
 <summary>Someone who is up-to-date on all the latest news but really just the headlines</summary>
 <p style="margin-left: 1rem; margin-top: .25rem">
-Just considering many people are collectivized to make it as easy for you to stay up to date on the new, it seems like a given that discipline and motivation aren't needed.
+Just considering many people are incentivized to make it as easy for you to stay up to date on the news, it seems like a given that discipline and motivation aren't needed.
 Additionally, if you can't ever create and/or infer new information on the topic (i.e. just rattle off the headlines), you're not really adding anything to the conversation, you're not having independent thoughts.